MicrosoftDocs/sql-docs/docs/connect/ado-net/connection-strings-and-configuration-files.md

 [!code-csharp[DataWorks ConnectionStringSettings.RetrieveFromConfig#1](~/../SqlClient/doc/samples/ConnectionStringSettings_RetrieveFromConfig.cs#1)]

-### Example: retrieving a connection string by name
+### Example: Retrieving a connection string by name

 This example demonstrates how to retrieve a connection string from a configuration file by specifying its name.
 The code creates a <xref:System.Configuration.ConnectionStringSettings> object, matching the supplied input parameter to the <xref:System.Configuration.ConfigurationManager.ConnectionStrings%2A> name.
 If no matching name is found, the function returns `null` (`Nothing` in Visual Basic).

 [!code-csharp[DataWorks ConnectionStringSettings.RetrieveFromConfigByName#1](~/../SqlClient/doc/samples/ConnectionStringSettings_RetrieveFromConfigByName.cs#1)]

-### Example: retrieving a connection string by provider name
+### Example: Retrieving a connection string by provider name

 This example demonstrates how to retrieve a connection string by specifying the provider name in the format *Microsoft.Data.SqlClient*.
 The code iterates through the <xref:System.Configuration.ConnectionStringSettingsCollection> and returns the connection string for the first <xref:System.Configuration.ConnectionStringSettings.ProviderName%2A> found.
 If the provider name is not found, the function returns `null` (`Nothing` in Visual Basic).